urilivshits/pageinference/.user/context.md

 - **[Bug ID/Description]** Resolved [issue description] affecting [component/feature]
 -->

+- **[Layout Fine-tuning]** Refined input area styling and positioning in styles.css:
+  - Fixed border radius of New and Ask buttons to apply properly on all sides
+  - Moved the entire input container line up from the bottom for better visual balance
+  - Adjusted chat history container height and padding to accommodate the new position
+  - Improved overall visual consistency and integration between elements

+- **[Input Layout Enhancement]** Improved visual integration of buttons and input container in styles.css:
+  - Updated "new" and "ask" buttons to use border radius that matches the input container
+  - Positioned buttons to visually integrate with the input container edges
+  - Modified question container layout to support the new integrated design
+  - Adjusted input wrapper to properly fit between the buttons
+  - Created a cohesive appearance similar to ChatGPT's interface

+- **[UI Width Optimization]** Improved horizontal space utilization in styles.css:
+  - Reduced horizontal padding of conversation-info from 1rem to 0.5rem
+  - Increased max-width of both conversation-info and input-wrapper by reducing margin space
+  - Maintained consistent spacing between elements
+  - Enhanced overall visual appearance with wider elements that utilize available space more efficiently

+- **[Button Hover Enhancement]** Improved interactive feedback for all button types in styles.css:
+  - Added distinct hover effects for buttons in both active and inactive states
+  - Implemented hover styling for New, Ask, Chat, and Settings buttons
+  - Ensured consistent hover behavior across light and dark themes
+  - Created visual distinction between active and hover states
+  - Added fallback hover styling for any button not covered by specific rules

 - **[Button Toggle Fix]** Fixed visual feedback issue with toggle buttons in styles.css:
   - Improved CSS selector specificity for active button states
   - Created button-specific selectors for more reliable styling